FSG-Cat/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-draupnir.md

 > [!WARNING]
 > Anyone in this room can control the bot so it is important that you only invite trusted users to this room.

-It is possible to make the management room encrypted (E2EE).
-If doing so, then you need to enable the native E2EE support (see [below](#native-e2ee-support)).
+If you determine that you need to use encryption for your management room against advice.
+You can enable support via enabling the native E2EE support (see [below](#native-e2ee-support)).
+See PLACEHOLDER_KITTY_FIX_ME for information on why you most likely do not need a encrypted management room.

 Once you have created the room you need to copy the room ID so you can specify it on your `inventory/host_vars/matrix.example.com/vars.yml` file.
 In Element Web you can check the ID by going to the room's settings and clicking "Advanced".
 The room ID will look something like `!qporfwt:example.com`.

 ## End-to-End Encryption support

 Decide whether you want to support having an encrypted management room or not.
-Draupnir can still protect encrypted rooms without encryption support enabled.
+Draupnir's ability to protect encrypted rooms against malicious actors is not affected by if it supports E2EE or not.

-Refer to Draupnir's [documentation](https://the-draupnir-project.github.io/draupnir-documentation/moderator/managing-protected-rooms#protecting-encrypted-rooms) for more details about why you might want to care about encryption support for protected rooms.
+Refer to Draupnir's [documentation](https://the-draupnir-project.github.io/draupnir-documentation/moderator/managing-protected-rooms#protecting-encrypted-rooms) for more details about why you dont need encryption support.

-### Disable Pantalaimon for Draupnir (since v2.0.0; optional)
+### Disable Pantalaimon for Draupnir (optional)

 It is known that running Draupnir along with Pantalaimon breaks all workflows that involve answering prompts with reactions.

-If you are updating Draupnir from v1.x.x and have enabled Pantalaimon for it, you can disable Pantalaimon in favor of the native E2EE support.
+If you wish to disable Pantalaimon without loosing encryption support you need to enable Native E2EE.
 To disable Pantalaimon, remove the configuration `matrix_bot_draupnir_pantalaimon_use: true` from your `vars.yml` file.

-**Note**: because the management room is still encrypted, disabling it without enabling the native E2EE support will break the management room.
+> [!NOTE]
+> If you replace your management room with a non encrypted version it is safe to disable encryption completely.
+If your management room remains encrypted you can not disable E2EE safely.

 ### Native E2EE support

 To enable the native E2EE support, you need to obtain an access token for Draupnir and set it on your `vars.yml` file.

-Note that native E2EE requires a clean access token that has not touched E2EE so curl is recommended as a method to obtain it. **The access token obtained via Element Web does not work with it**.
+Note that native E2EE requires a clean access token that has not touched E2EE so curl is recommended as a method to obtain it.
 Refer to the documentation on [how to obtain an access token via curl](obtaining-access-tokens.md#obtain-an-access-token-via-curl).

+> [!IMPORTANT]
+> The access token obtained via Element Web does not work with native E2EE

 To enable the native E2EE support, add the following configuration to your `vars.yml` file.
 Make sure to replace `CLEAN_ACCESS_TOKEN_HERE` with the access token you obtained just now.